MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-deployment.md

 If the issuing CA certificate is missing, a relying party can request it via the Authority Information Access (AIA) property in the certificate by using the native OS platform certificate chaining engine.

 > [!NOTE]
-> When connecting to a relying party such as a Wi-Fi access point or VPN server, an SSL/TLS connection is first established by the managed Intune device when attempting to connect.
+> When connecting to a relying party such as a Wi-Fi access point or VPN server, an TLS/SSL connection is first established by the managed Intune device when attempting to connect.
 Microsoft Cloud PKI doesn't provide these TLS/SSL certificates.
 You must obtain these certificates through another PKI or CA service.
 As a result, when you create a Wi-Fi or VPN profile, you also have to create a trusted certificate profile and assign it to managed devices to trust the TLS/SSL connection.
 The trusted certificate profile must contain the public keys for the root and issuing CAs responsible for issuing the TLS/SSL certificate.

 ## Deployment options

 This section describes the Microsoft Intune-supported deployment options for Microsoft Cloud PKI.

-There are methods for deploying CA certificates to relying parties not managed by Intune, such as radius servers, Wi-Fi access points, VPN servers, and web app servers supporting certificate-based authentication.
+There are methods for deploying CA certificates to relying parties not managed by Intune.
+Relying parties such as radius servers, Wi-Fi access points, VPN servers, and web app servers supporting certificate-based authentication.

 If the relying party is a member of an Active Directory Domain, then use Group Policy to deploy CA certificates.
 For more information, see: